Whanganui Rugby Football Union: All Blacks

+Other All Blacks from Whanganui

 Andy Haden (All Black 1972-85) was born in 1950 in Whanganui and attended Wanganui Boys' College before he played senior rugby for Massey University in 1970 and moved to Auckland in early 1971.

+Glen Osborne, a nephew of Bill Osborne, played representative rugby for Wanganui from 1990 to 1991.
+He joined North Harbour in 1992 and played for the All Blacks from 1995 until 1999.

 Charlie Seeling (All Black 1904-08) started his rugby career for Wanganui before moving to Auckland from where he was selected for the original All Blacks.

 Notable players

 The Kings Cup awarded to New Zealand.

 John Blair

 In 1897 John Blair became the first of 17 Wanganui players to pull on an All Blacks jersey.

 Moke Belliss

 Until the emergence of Bill Osborne in 1975, Ernest (‘Moke’) Belliss was without doubt Wanganui's greatest contribution to New Zealand rugby.
 Belliss made his representative debut for Wanganui in 1914 before enlisting to serve during World War II.
 He first came to national attention as a member of the New Zealand Army rugby team of 1919 which won the King's Cup tournament in Britain and then toured South Africa.
 Belliss played in the three home tests against the 1921 Springboks and captained the All Blacks in Australia the following year.
 Belliss has been compared to later players such as Waka Nathan and Buck Shelford.
 Commentator Winston McCarthy remembered him as hard, tough and fast, a good handler and a ferocious tackler.
 His opponents feared him and players of his era ranked him with the world's best.
 His son Jack captained Wanganui until the early 1950s and his grandson Peter Belliss was a flanker or lock for the side in the 1970s before turning his attention to bowls, a sport in which he won two world titles.